Tracking External Boltz-2 Benchmarks

 Similar observations were recently reported by John Parkhill on X.

-Six Protein–Ligand Systems (Tushar Modi et al.)
+Six Protein–Ligand Systems (Tushar Modi)

 Tushar Modi and co-workers at Deep Mirror recently disclosed benchmarks for six protein–ligand systems.
 Their overall conclusions were that Boltz-2 did well for stable and rigid systems, but struggled with ligand geometries or in cases where conformational flexibility was important: